mpaulweeks/bookmarks-jekyll/_posts/2018-05-25-edh-changes-karoo.md

   <auto-card-image>Sire of Insanity</auto-card-image>
 </div>

 Sire of Insanity feels like a big missed opportunity on my first pass.
-If the idea it to get ahead then lock out my opponents, Sire does double duty by removing any big hands I gave my opponents from wheels and then keeping them that way.
+If the idea is to get ahead then lock out my opponents, Sire does double duty by removing any big hands I gave my opponents from wheels and then keeping them that way.

 <div class="center">
   <auto-card-image>Finest Hour</auto-card-image>